Student-centric advice and objective recommendations

 Looking for more help about your repayment plan?

-If you’re not sure where to even begin with this, we recommend that you also use the Loan Simulator tool from the Department of Education.
+If you’re not sure where to even begin with this, we recommend that you also use the Loan Simulator tool from the US Department of Education.
 This free tool allows you to compare your student loan repayment options using your personal financial data.
 This will give you the most accurate estimate of what your monthly payment and overall loan payments will look like.